By Sukanya Sharma

 and we don’t make a mistake even accidentally…)

-Every day, before cases are heard at family courts, judges gather all lawyers, litigants and those inside the court premises to sing a prayer in the morning, we are told.
+Every day, before cases are heard at the Thane family court*, judges gather all lawyers, litigants and those inside the court premises to sing a prayer in the morning, we are told.
 This is a practice that has been going on for years, and still continues till this day.

 ALSO READ: YOU CAN HEAL: A PSYCHOLOGIST’S MESSAGE